-Insurers are required to determine if a driver is more than 50% at fault for an accident by applying specific standards of fault.
-These standards are common accident types under which you are presumed to be at fault.
+Insurers are required to determine if a driver is more than 50% at fault for an accident by applying what are known as standards of fault.
+These standards are for common accident types for which you are presumed to be at fault.
 For example, drivers are presumed to be more than 50% at fault when operating a vehicle that collides with the rear section of another vehicle.

-If your company determines that you are at fault for an accident, it will send you a Surcharge Notice.
-This notice includes instructions for appealing the surcharge to the Board of Appeal.
-If you receive a Surcharge Notice naming the wrong operator, call your insurance company.
-Your insurer will rescind the incorrect notice and reissue the notice to the correct operator.
+If your company determines that you are at fault for an accident, it will send you a Notice of At-Fault Accident Determination.
+If you receive a Notice of At-Fault Accident Determination naming the wrong operator, call your insurance company.
+Your insurer will take back the incorrect notice and issue a new notice to the right operator.

-If you believe that you were not more than 50% responsible for causing the accident, follow the instructions on the Surcharge Notice to appeal the surcharge to the Board of Appeal.
+If you believe that you were not more than 50% responsible for causing the accident, follow the instructions on the Notice of At-Fault Accident Determination to appeal the determination to the Board of Appeal.
 There is a $50 fee to file this appeal.
-You must file your appeal within 30 days from receiving your Surcharge Notice; otherwise, you may lose your right to appeal.
+You must file your appeal within 30 days from receiving the Notice of At-Fault Accident Determination.
+If you do not appeal in time you may lose your right to appeal.

-If a surcharge is applied to your auto insurance premium, you must pay the additional premium while your appeal is pending or your policy will be cancelled.
-If you win your appeal, you will receive a refund or credit from your insurer for any increased premium you paid as a result of the surcharge.
+If your insurance company increases your auto insurance premium because of an accident, you must pay the additional premium while your appeal is pending or your policy will be cancelled.
+If you win your appeal, you will receive a refund or credit from your insurer for any increased premium you paid.

 Appealing Traffic Violations

-If you receive a traffic ticket - known as a civil traffic citation - that increases your premium, you can challenge the ticket in court.
+If you receive a traffic ticket - known as a civil traffic citation - that causes your premium to go up, you can challenge the ticket in court.
 The rules for contesting the ticket will be found on the back of the ticket.
 Typically, you will have a hearing before a clerk-magistrate or judge.
-If the court finds in your favor, you will not be surcharged for the violation.
+If the court finds in your favor, you will not be charged an increased premium because of the violation.

 Cancelling Your Policy

-You have the right to cancel your policy at any time.
-If you find coverage from another insurer that better suits your needs, you may cancel your policy.
-If you do cancel your policy before its normal expiration date, you may receive only a partial refund of your unused premium.
-It’s a good idea to check with your agent or current insurer before doing so.
-It's also worth noting that no refund will be issued until your insurance company receives a receipt showing the vehicle's registration/license plates have been cancelled or notice that your coverage has been transferred to another carrier
+If you find coverage from another insurer that better suits your needs, you have the right to cancel your policy at any time.
+If you do cancel your policy before its normal expiration date, you may receive only a partial refund of any premium you already paid.
+It’s a good idea to check with your agent or current insurer before doing cancelling.
+No refund will be issued until your insurance company receives a receipt showing the vehicle's registration/license plates have been cancelled or notice that your coverage has been transferred to another carrier.

-If you were planning to renew a policy, once you receive an invoice reflecting new (not estimated) rates and any applicable new deviations or discounts, you have 30 days to change insurance companies without paying a "short rate" penalty.
-If you make a change within this 30 day period, you will pay your former insurance company on a pro-rata basis at its newly established rates until the date the coverage with your new insurance company begins.
-If you choose to switch insurance companies after the 30 day period, you may be subject to a short rate penalty which decreases as your policy year progresses depending on the insurance company to which you transferred your coverage.
+If you were planning to renew your policy, once you receive an invoice reflecting your new (not estimated) premium and any applicable new deviations or discounts, you have 30 days to change insurance companies without paying a penalty.
+If you make a change within this 30 day period, you will pay your former insurance company on a pro-rata basis of the new premium until the date coverage with your new insurance company begins.
+If you choose to switch insurance companies after the 30 day period, you may be subject to a penalty which decreases as your policy year progresses depending on the insurance company to which you transferred your coverage.
 You should ask your new insurance company whether it will reimburse you for these penalties.

 Open Monday to Friday 8:45 am-5:00 pm